 Make files

 The Resource Manager (if any) is specified in the BEABuilder tab for a task module in the Rose Model.
 (For information on specifying the resource manager, refer to BEABuilder Tab in Rose Component Specification for a Task Module.)
-The C++ compiler, and compilation flags used in the make file can be specified on the Makefile Settings window.
-The generated make file is placed in the directory created for each module.
+The C++ compiler, and compilation flags used in the The Rose Model has Control Classes with operations and Structure Classes with attributes.
+The operation parameters and the Structure Class attributes can be mapped to FML fields.
+Using the BEA TUXEDO The This file is generated for the BEA TUXEDO Builder Configuration Expert and placed in the Each line of this text file contains information about the Resource Manager used by the server (if any), the name of the server executable and the module for which the server is constructed.

 FML Field Table File